 What are the alternatives?

 Ideally, we’ll just stick with a simple dynamic withdrawal strategy, see Part 11.
 Also, check out Part 18 for a deep dive into the CAPE-based withdrawal rule.
 Rules based on the Shiller CAPE seem to check all our boxes: a) we don’t run out of money, b) muted volatility in withdrawals, and c) moderate drawdowns in consumption levels.

-One could also keep a very small cash cushion knowing full well that during a big drawdown it will not last through the bear market.
+One could also keep a very small cash cushion knowing full well that during a big drawdown it will not last through the entire bear market.
 We did a case study in a blog post a while ago that assumed we have a 3.5% withdrawal rate, consume the dividends to stretch out the cushion even longer and keep 12-36 months of expenses in the cash cushion (3.5-10.5%).
 In each case study, we ran out of money before the market came back.
 When we started the exercise in December 1997, a little over two years before the market peak with a $1,000,000 portfolio, the equity portfolio without a cash cushion came back to $956k in 2016.
 With the cash cushion, the different parameterizations would have beat the equity portfolio by $3k to $17k.
 Not really that much.
 If we had started the exercise in December 1996 or before, the cash cushion portfolios would have all lagged behind the all-cash portfolio.
 Opportunity cost!

 Another solution would be to use the dynamic withdrawal scheme, called “Prime Harvesting” proposed by a fellow called Michael McClung (see nice summary here).
 Instead of cash, you hold safe government bonds (10 years maturity) with a higher yield and some diversification potential.
 Simply draw down the bond portfolio before touching the equity holdings when there’s a drawdown.
 Thus, as we pointed out in Part 13, the McClung method is very similar to a rising equity glidepath (see Part 19 and Part 20).